MirrorNetworking/Mirror/doc/Articles/Guides/DevServer/AWS/index.md

 Now unzip the project in a new folder on the dedicated server's desktop and run it.

-Want to test if it sees the 7777 port is open after you started your Mirror server?
+Want to test if it sees the 7777 port is open after you started your MirrorNG server?
 Get your IPv4 public IP from the EC2 Management Console from your instance and use it on your client to connect to that IP.

 Go to [PortChecker](https://www.portcheckers.com/) and enter the Dedicated Server IP address and enter port 7777.